 Be sure to check out 9 scholarships available!

-This is a $1,500 scholarship co-sponsored by the United States Pony Club and The Equestrian Land Conservation Resource.
+The United States Pony Club and The Equestrian Land Conservation Resource co-sponsors this scholarship.
 The recipient of the award must be a current member of the Pony Club and must be either active in or have been part of efforts towards land conservation.

 Use College Raptor’s free Student Loan Finder to compare lenders and interest rates side by side!